MadBrozzeR/madsocket/README.md

 ### props

 Second argument for constructor function.
 But since it more simple I'll start with it.
-Currently this object supports only one property.

 ```
 {
-  timeout: 0
+  timeout: 0,
+  debug: function (type, buffer) {}
 }
 ```

-*timeout* - Maximum time of inactivity for one socket connection in milliseconds.
+*timeout* - Optional.
+Maximum time of inactivity for one socket connection in milliseconds.
 After time has passed inactive socket is being automatically disconnected.
 Default value is 0, which means infinite time, and socket will never be automatically disconnected.

+*debug* - Optional.
+Some events are being passed to this function.

 ### listeners